 The “Pilot” Chronostop was designed with a 1/12-13/24 scale and came equipped with a feature that allowed the time of two different time zones to be read simultaneously.
 The function is achieved with the use of the inner 24-hour bezel set to a second-time zone.
 It is also affectionately called the “Roulette” bezel, because of its striking resemblance to a roulette wheel.
 This model was intended for global travellers and commercial airline pilots.
 These are some of the most notable things to look for when purchasing said variants.

 The Pilot Chronostop’s distinctive Roulette bezel

-The Chronostop Regatta, also called the “countdown”, is distinguishable by a blue and red rotating bezel.
+The Chronostop Regatta also called the “countdown”, is distinguishable by a blue and red rotating bezel.
 The variant is designed with a 15-minute regatta scale that is ideally set for regatta countdowns.
 This comes as a function tailored for such races, as sailboats are positioned at a starting buoy when the gun goes off, and cross the starting line 15 minutes later.
 It is distinguished by the name “Seamaster” written below the dials.
-Very few of these models were ever sold, making it a very rare variant for the Omega Chronostop.
+Very few of these models were ever sold, making it a very rare variant for this watch.

 Chronostop Regatta’s blue and red rotating bezel

 One of the most unique versions of the Omega Chronostop Reference 145.008 is the Jumbo Chronostop model.
 It features a rare inner rotating 24-hour bezel, controlled by the crown at 10:00.
 The one-button chronograph has a 40mm signed stainless steel screw-back case and reverse pie-pan dials with raised silver markers.
 The original dials come in matte black, while the chronograph has white hands and red chronograph sweep seconds.
 The acrylic crystal and crowns located at 4:00 and 10:00 should also be signed.